RichardRed0x/politeia-digest/issue-014.md

 45 comments (+16).
 Voting finished Apr 12: 503 Yes votes, 8,833 No votes (5.4% Yes) - voter participation of 22.8%, support from 1% of tickets.

+Following the conclusion of voting (when comments are no longer open on Politeia) @jet_user made a long and thoughtful [comment](https://www.reddit.com/r/decred/comments/b9vhee/voting_has_started_for_the_bring_decred_to_africa/eks6578/) on the reddit post related to this proposal.
+The comment identifies some positives for the proposal and also negatives which likely led to its rejection (too large and vague a proposal for someone relatively unknown to the community).

 ### Other news

 Live [voting charts](https://alpha.dcrdata.org/proposals) for Politeia proposals have been added to the alpha version of dcrdata.
 Below is the [chart](https://alpha.dcrdata.org/proposal/4) for @georgepro's Bring Decred to Ghana proposal.
 The latest charts for proposals that are open for voting can be obtained from dcrdata any time.

 ![dcrdata voting chart for Bring Decred to Ghana proposal](img/issue014/dcrdata-voting-chart.png "dcrdata voting chart for Bring Decred to Ghana proposal")

-A round of improvements is being deployed on proposals.decred.org on Apr 17.
+A round of improvements is planned for deployment to proposals.decred.org on Apr 17.
 These changes include:

 * Performance improvements
 * A highlighted view of the diff between an old version of a proposal and the previous version has been added, when viewing versions of a proposal in the "edited" drop-down menu.